cyrildever/ts-utls/README.md

   * `chunk`: split an array into chunks of a maximum size;
   * `flatten`: transform an array of arrays of items to an array of items;
   * `groupBy`: group an array of items by some item's field;
+* For numbers:
+  * `euclideanDivision`: computes the euclidean division of two integers, returning the quotient and the remainder;
 * For strings:
   * `capitalize`: capitalize the first letter of a sentence;
   * `fromHex` and `toHex`: transform hexadecimal string representation to byte array, and vice-versa;